Bobby Witt Jr. Player Props: Royals vs. Nationals

 Nationals Pitching Rankings

-- The Nationals pitching staff ranks last in MLB with a collective 7.5 strikeouts per nine innings.
+- The 7.5 strikeouts per nine innings put together by the Nationals pitching staff ranks last in MLB.

-- The Nationals' 4.46 team ERA ranks 20th across all MLB pitching staffs.
+- The Nationals' 4.57 team ERA ranks 21st among all league pitching staffs.

-- Corbin makes the start for the Nationals, his 11th of the season.
-He is 3-5 with a 4.47 ERA and 34 strikeouts in 56 1/3 innings pitched.
+- Gray gets the start for the Nationals, his 11th of the season.
+He is 4-5 with a 2.65 ERA and 47 strikeouts in 57 2/3 innings pitched.

-- His last time out was on Saturday against the Detroit Tigers, when the left-hander tossed six innings, surrendering two earned runs while giving up six hits.
+- The righty's most recent appearance came on Sunday against the Detroit Tigers, when he tossed five innings, surrendering one earned run while giving up three hits.

 © 2023 Data Skrive.
 All rights reserved.